 For example, in my role as an individual, I have used this as a governing mission statement:

-To have the heart of Jesus towards others, demonstrated in my words, posts, images, how I direct my time and spend money.
-I will arrange my outside commitments in such a way that I am able to enjoy my family while benefiting them with the fruits of my labors.
+To have the heart of Jesus towards others, showed in my words, posts, images, how I direct my time and spend money.
+I will arrange my outside commitments in such a way that I can enjoy my family while benefiting them with the fruits of my labors.

 Another of my roles, homemaker, has this mission statement:

 To have a home that is “real” (not staged) but also a good witness (not filthy).

-Under my homeowner role, I reflected my desire to maintain my home a certain way.
+Under my homeowner role, I reflected on my desire to maintain my home a certain way.
 My vision is to not have larger expenses later through not taking care of little things when they come up.
 This helps me focus in my 120-year-old home.
 It helps me prioritize the never-ending list of repairs.

 It’s important to think through what is important to YOU.
 Craft your own “ultimate goal” or “ultimate value” for the different roles you fill.

 How Is This List Supposed to Help?

-If you already know what you value, what is important to you, then you may be wondering how writing out some mission statement would be of much help.
+If you already know what you value, what is important to you, then you may wonder how writing out some mission statement would be of much help.

 Here’s how I find it helpful.

-You may find yourself battling things as they come up.
+You may battle things as they come up.
 There are split-second choices to make for different crises.

-In the day to day living of life, we face the temptation to make all kinds of choices without thought of the long term.
-We think of fixing problems right now, instead of how this lines up with your values over the long term.don't make choices to fix problems right now, instead decide based on your values.
+In the day-to-day living of life, we face the temptation to make all kinds of choices without thought of the long term.
+We think of fixing problems instead of how this lines up with your values over the long term.don't make choices to fix problems right now, instead decide based on your values.
 Click To Tweet

 Keep Your Mission Statement in Front of You: The Morning Ritual

-I find it helps best by keeping my mission statement in front of my own eyes whenever possible.
+I find it helps best by keeping my mission statement in front of my own eyes.
 It does me no good to write something like this out and then stick it in a filing cabinet.